yiisoft/yii-runner-roadrunner/README.md

 ]
 ```

-> If you use not `yiisoft/di` as a container, make sure that
+> If you use another container instead of `yiisoft/di`, make sure that
 > `$container->get('tag@temporal.activity')` and `$container->get('tag@temporal.workflow')`
 > return all of your workflows and activities.